OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

 ## Context

 In order to try to address this situation, it can be interesting to automate the evaluation of the authorizations definition and implementation on the application.
-This, to constantly ensure that implementation of the authorizations in the application is consistent with the authorizations definition.
+This, to constantly ensure that implementation of the authorizations in the application is consistent with the authorizations' definition.

-An authorization is often composed by 2 elements (also named dimensions): The **Feature** and the **Logical Role** that can access it (sometime a third dimension named **Data** is added in order to define an access that includes a filtering at business data level).
+An authorization is often composed by 2 elements (also named dimensions): The **Feature**, and the **Logical Role** that can access it (sometime a third dimension named **Data** is added in order to define access that includes a filtering at business data level).

 The representation of the different combinations of these 2 dimensions is often named an **Authorization matrix** and is often formalized in a spreadsheet.